 Out of date: means that this company does not have the newest version of these contract terms on his marketplace contract

-- Terms last updated: the date of when the terms used on this contract, were last updated.
-E.g. in the case of the out of date contract on the picture below, the date is 18th of July 2017.
+- Terms last updated: The date of when the terms used on this contract were last updated.
+E.g. in the event of the out-of-date contract on the picture below, the date is 18th of July 2017.
 That means the terms on this contract are the terms you published on the 17th of July.
-Since then a new terms have been published, but the have not been added to this contract.
+Since then new terms have been published, but they have not been added to this contract.

-At the right hand side of the screen you have an option to send a contract proposal to up dated contract terms to all or selected sellers that are linked to this particular contract term at the same time.
-NOTE, this only updates the contract terms on the contract, this does not update the settings that are on the marketplace contract e.g. cancellation and edit rules on contracts.
+At the right side of the screen, you have an option to send a contract proposal with updated contract terms to all or selected sellers that are linked to this particular contract term at the same time.
+NOTE: this only updates the contract terms on the contract, this does not update the settings that are on the marketplace contract e.g. cancellation and edit rules on contracts.